 BLS certification (Basic Life Support) is designed to ensure that if a life-threatening situation were to emerge, any healthcare (or other) professional nearby will be able to help support the individual that is suffering.
 Broadly, BLS courses will focus on tasks such as administering CPR, addressing cardiovascular emergencies (such as a heart attack), and effectively communicating with first responders and other essential parties.

 In a BLS class, you will learn things such as how to effectively use an AED, how to administer effective ventilations using a barrier device, and how to clear airways in the event they are obstructed.
-BLS skills can typically be divided into three different groupings: infant, child, and adult.
+BLS skills can typically be divided into three different groups: infant, child, and adult.
 Because the recommended actions for these groupings are notably different from one another, you will need to be familiar with how to address all three age groups in order to pass a BLS certification exam.

 Does Basic Life Support Certification cover CPR?